saisampathpaladi/CI-CD_Jenkins_TO-DO-LIST-APP/README.md

 - You might need to log out and log back in for the group changes to take effect for your user.

 ---

-Replace `yourusername` and `yourrepository` with your actual GitHub username and repository name.

 # Manual installation guide : (skip this if you follow my automated installation using shell script step)